nbfigueroa/SPCM-CRP/README.md

 - pics here

+#### Dependencies
+To run the **comparisons** demo, download the following toolbox and make sure to have it in your MATLAB path:
+- [ML_toolbox](https://github.com/epfl-lasa/ML_toolbox): Machine learning toolbox containing a plethora of dimensionality reduction, clustering, classification and regression algorithms accompanying the [Advanced Machine Learning](http://lasa.epfl.ch/teaching/lectures/ML_MSc_Advanced/index.php) course imparted at EPFL by Prof. Aude Billard.

+If you're not interested in running comparisons, this step is not needed.

 ### Publication
 [1] Nadia Figueroa and Aude Billard, "Transform Invariant Discovery of Dynamical Primitives: Leveraging Spectral and Bayesian Non-parametric Methods." *In preparation*.